ucdavisdatalab/Spatial_SQL/README.md

 ## What makes this hard?
 If you're a GIS user, you're probably used to a graphical user interface (GUI) where you can see your data, have tools with guided interfaces, and can see the results of your processing immediately.

-These aren't things you get with a typical database, however, we can connect our database to QGIS so we can see our results and with practice, you will get used to the typical workflow and seeing everything won't be so necessary.
+These aren't things you get with a typical database manager tool, however, we can connect our database to QGIS so we can see our results and with practice, you will get used to the typical workflow and seeing everything won't be so necessary.

 ## Databases that support Spatial SQL:
 * Oracle